keen/pingpong/README.md

 + Response time breakdown by URL
 + Errors and long-running requests

-Pingpong captures most of the data you'd want about HTTP requests and responses, but it also makes it easy to add custom properties specific to your infrastructure.
+Pingpong automatically captures most of the data you'd want about HTTP requests and responses, but it also makes it easy to add custom properties specific to your infrastructure.

 **Now, choose your own adventure:**